 So how do you find a quality general clerk in today's tight job market?
 Don't worry, we've got you covered.
-Work through this checklist, and you'll have the perfect general clerk in place in no time:1. speed up your hiring process 2. research salaries for general clerks 3. identify the skills necessary to succeed in the position 4. write an engaging job description 5. analyze industry trends 6. identify the best recruiting method for sourcing talent
+Work through this checklist and you'll have the perfect general clerk in place in no time:1. speed up your hiring process 2. research salaries for general clerks 3. identify the skills necessary to succeed in the position 4. write an engaging job description 5. analyze industry trends 6. identify the best recruiting method for sourcing talent

 General clerks keep businesses running.
-They do all the tasks that aren't technically assigned to anyone else and support their coworkers and the business as a whole.
-So if this role is vacant for long, a multitude of critical tasks may begin to fall through the cracks.
+They do all the tasks that aren't technically assigned to anyone else — so when the role goes vacant for too long, critical tasks can fall through the cracks.

-But while you don't want to make a hasty hire, you do want to ensure your hiring timeline is efficient so you don't go any longer than necessary without a great general clerk.
+But while you don't want to make a hasty hire, you do want to ensure your hiring timeline is efficient.
 Check out this diagram to identify ways you can streamline your recruitment process.

-Keep in mind, though, that the above numbers are just a starting point.
-An ideal hourly rate can vary greatly based on location, so use our salary calculator to get the most up-to-date data on compensation for your specific area.
+Keep in mind, though, that hourly rates can vary greatly based on location, so use our salary calculator to get the most up-to-date data on compensation for your specific area.

 As you sit down to write the job description, you need to first think about the skills that are necessary for the candidate to succeed at your company, since a general clerk's duties can vary based on individual business needs.
 For instance: